-The following discussion and analysis of the Municipal Fire and Police Retirement System of Iowa's (System) financial performance provides an overview of the System's financial activities for the fiscal years ended June 30, 2018 and 2017.
+The following discussion and analysis of the Municipal Fire and Police Retirement System of Iowa's (MFPRSI or retirement system) financial performance provides an overview of the retirement system's financial activities for the fiscal years ended June 30, 2019 and 2018.
 Please read in conjunction with the basic financial statements, which follow this discussion.
-These statements represent the current condition from an accounting perspective, but do not reflect the System's actuarial status.
-Refer to the System's actuarial valuation for the System's funding status regarding long term benefit obligations.
+These statements represent the current condition from an accounting perspective, but do not reflect MFPRSI's actuarial status.
+Refer to MFPRSI's actuarial valuation for its funding status regarding long term benefit obligations.